IvieThePlant/csc341-f23/programming-csc341f23/prog00-cyber-csc341f23/readme.md

 ### Complete LoginWindow.actionPerformed()

-In the EventHandler in the LoginWindow, manage the login attempt.
-The method actionPerformed() will be called when the user presses the login button.
+In the EventHandler in the `LoginWindow.java` file, manage the login attempt.
+The method `actionPerformed()` will be called when the user presses the login button.
 The contents of the username and password text boxes are captured.

 Write the code to validate the credentials.
 If the credentials are valid, say hello to the user using their name (which you can find in the associated Student record that is stored in the Database).
 You can change the message in the login window or you can simplify this process and print in the terminal (by using System.out.println()).